leonardr/botfriend/README.md

 The `schedule` configuration option controls how often your bot should post.
 There are basically three strategies.

 1. Set `schedule` to a number of minutes.
+(This is what A Dull Bot does.)
 Your bot will post at exact intervals, with that number of minutes between posts.
 2. Give `schedule` a `mean` number of minutes.
-Your bot will post at randomly determined intervals, with _approximately_ that number of minutes between posts.
+Your bot will post at randomly determined intervals, with _approximately_ that number of minutes between posts, but with a fair amount of random variation.
 3. To fine-tune the randomness, you can specify a `stdev` to go along with the mean.
 This sets the standard deviation used when calculating when the next post should be.
 Set it to a low number, and posts will